SimonMirleni/algorithmic_trading_project/README.md

 - `LICENSE`: Document indicating the project's license (MIT License).

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments
 - The code is inspired by various machine learning tutorials and examples available online.